Information on The Comic Art Workshop and Seminars

 Anthony Bacon –

 Artist and art educator Anthony Bacon is a graduate of Cass Technical High School (Detroit, MI), Howard University and Wayne State University.
-He is currently teaching at Schoolcraft College and Wayne County Community College, both in the Greater Detroit area.
+He is a former Professor at Schoolcraft College and Wayne County Community College, both in the Greater Detroit area.
 Anthony is also an art and business consultant/vendor for a transitional program with the Macomb Intermediate School District in Macomb County, Michigan (he works with students who are visually impaired and blind).
 Mr. Bacon has an impressive history of art exhibitions, presentations and mentoring projects.

 As an art educator and administrator, Anthony has served in a variety of educational settings kindergarten through twelfth grade and college.